buahaha/spacemail/classes/esi/docs/Api/CharacterApi.md

 Get chat channels

-Return chat channels that a character is the owner or an operator of  --- Alternate route: `/v1/characters/{character_id}/chat_channels/`  Alternate route: `/legacy/characters/{character_id}/chat_channels/`  Alternate route: `/dev/characters/{character_id}/chat_channels/`  --- This route is cached for up to 300 seconds
+Return chat channels that a character is the owner or operator of  --- Alternate route: `/v1/characters/{character_id}/chat_channels/`  Alternate route: `/legacy/characters/{character_id}/chat_channels/`  Alternate route: `/dev/characters/{character_id}/chat_channels/`  --- This route is cached for up to 300 seconds

 ### Example
 ```php